 In addition to IRWMP funding opportunities, the RWMG considers many other funding options.
 Funding opportunity information is brought to the RWMG by members, interested stakeholders, consultants and other stakeholders.
 It is important that a basic understanding of the opportunity, project eligibility and selection criteria is disseminated within the Region.
 These opportunities come from a variety of sources for a wide range of projects and programs.
 The RWMG, through its regular meetings, and communication by e-mail and website, provides a clearinghouse for disseminating information on these opportunities.
 At its regular Coordinating Committee and RWMG meetings, funding opportunities from various sources can/will be presented to all participants, and are communicated to the Region through meeting minutes available on the RWMG website as well as by direct email.

-Establish Project Selection Workgroup (Workgroup)
+Establish Projects Workgroup (Workgroup)

-Upon the decision to consider pursuing a funding opportunity that requires project prioritization, a Project Selection Workgroup is selected by the Project Workgroup.
+Upon the decision to consider pursuing a funding opportunity that requires project prioritization, a ProjectsWorkgroup is selected by the RWMG.
 The Workgroup shall have at least three and no more than seven individuals (members or interested stakeholders).
 The Workgroup works with the RWMG to develop Scoring Criteria that is tailored to the specific funding opportunity and a template form is developed.
 The template form also includes a scoring matrix based on the information required.
 The scoring matrix typically matches that of the funding opportunity, with the addition of other categories that specifically address the regional goals and objectives.
 The scoring matrix will be similar to the one included in Appendix I. At a minimum, the scoring matrix will address the following topics:

 Grant specific requirements